sodium-db/sodiumdb/readme.md

 **This project is still in early development.
 Expect bugs, lack of features, and little optimization at this time.**

-A blazingly fast 🚀, low overhead ⬇️, in-memory store built in Rust.
+A blazingly fast 🚀, low overhead ⬇️, in-memory store built in Rust.\
+A great fit for high read/low write operations with uncompromising read times.

 ### Features 📦
 - Easy-to-use REST API out-of-the-box, powered by [Actix Web](https://actix.rs/)
 - Authorization out-of-the-box
 - Low overhead (Potentially under 500kb RAM Usage at startup)
 - Simple set up with JSON files
-- Blazingly Fast (Capable of several thousand req/s on all operations, Great for high read/low write, Comparable w/ Redis)
+- Blazingly Fast (Capable of several thousand req/s on all operations)
 - Memory and Thread safety with the Mutex module

 ### Benchmarks (Read Requests)